Intro to Classification

 The Hessian is block-structured but remains positive semi-definite, ensuring convexity of the multiclass NLL.

 Logistic regression - both binary and multinomial - is a linear classifier: the decision boundaries are hyperplanes in the original feature space.
 The kernel trick extends this to nonlinear boundaries without explicitly constructing high-dimensional features.
-In Part 4: Neural Networks Basics, we take a different approach entirely: instead of choosing a fixed feature map \(\phi(x)\), we learn the representation jointly with the classifier, stacking layers of linear transformations and nonlinear activations to build expressive models from simple building blocks.
+In the neural networks page that follows, we take a different approach entirely: instead of choosing a fixed feature map \(\phi(\mathbf{x})\), we learn the representation jointly with the classifier, stacking layers of linear transformations and nonlinear activations to build expressive models from simple building blocks.